Zeitenlik: History

-The agreement establishing the Allied cemeteries was signed on 20 November 1920, by the Greek Governor-General of Thessaloniki, Anastasios Adossides, and allies Vojvoda Živojin Mišić (Serbia), General Jean Noël Boucher (France), Field Marshal George Francis Milne (England) and Colonel Curgio Giamberini (Italy).
+The agreement establishing the Allied cemeteries was signed on 20 November 1920, by the Greek Governor-General of Thessaloniki, Anastasios Adossides, and allies Vojvoda Živojin Mišić (Serbia), General Jean Noël Boucher (France), Field Marshal George Francis Milne (United Kingdom) and Colonel Curgio Giamberini (Italy).
 The Greek government bought the land where the cemetery would be created and ceded it to the allies in usufruct, while maintenance of the cemeteries was left to their governments.

 The project began in 1926, when Savo Mihailović was appointed to head the group that was tasked to collect the remains of warriors scattered across a wide area where the battle raged on the Salonika front.
 They visited over 250 cemeteries to find allied soldier graves and move them to the new cemetery space.

 The conceptual design of the Serbian military cemetery was selected that same year in a contest, and the design of the architect Aleksandar Vasić was chosen and further elaborated by Nikolaj Krasnov.
 All materials for the construction of the cemetery came from Serbia, where it was also first processed.
 Therefore, the preparations for the start of construction lasted until 1933 because of the need to prepare large quantities of trimmed stone for the construction of the mausoleum, chapel and charnel house, and about 2000 marble crosses.

 Finishing work began in 1933 under the direction of architect Budimir Hristodulo, one of the 1300 Corporals.
 It was concluded at the end of 1936, and on 11 November 1936, on Armistice Day of World War I, the mausoleum, chapel and crypt were officially sanctified.
 Greece gave free land to build a complex of 70,000 m², and all material and work on the cemetery was released from customs and exempted from tax.

 Stone from the Momin Kamen quarry, which is located near the village of Džep in Serbia was used for building the mausoleum and crosses, granite from Kadina Luka near Ljig was used for the slabs, and the cement was from Beočin.
 Cypress trees, delivered as young seedlings from Hilandar, were planted around the Serbian part of the cemetery.
 The mosaic in the chapel, which incorporates motifs from medieval Serbian frescoes, is the work of the Greek artist Voila.

 During World War II, the burden of preserving the cemetery fell onto the guard Đuro Mihailović.
 In spite of the war, the teen managed to preserve the cemetery and prevent Nazi looting of books and relics.

 Thanks to the efforts of the Secretariat for the Culture of Serbia, funds for the restoration of the cemetery were collected.
 Works were carried out from 25 September to 22 October 1969, and apart from the renovation of the vast complex, a sidewalk was built in front of the entrance to the cemetery, and an iron inscription saying "Serbian military cemetery" was placed on the front gate.